awendland/blog/resume.md

 ___
 College student with 6+ years of experience actively maintaining released applications for over 100,000 users.
 Founded [AMP Element](http://ampelement.com) in 2008 as a computer repair technician, migrated to Android application development in 2011, and hired employees in 2015.
 Interned at [FireEye](http://fireeye.com) as a full-stack software developer.
 Eager to learn and apply new skills in an exciting workplace building meaningful products.

-Experienced in Java with Android, Spring, Bukkit, MySQL and MongoDB; JavaScript with AngularJS, JQuery, Three.js and vanilla; Python 2 & 3 with Flask, MatPlotLib, Cassandra; PHP with MySQL; modern HTML 5, CSS/LESS/SASS; Swift for iOS; Digital Ocean with Ubuntu, nginx; Go (golang); AWS with Beanstalk, RDS, S3.
+Experienced in Java with Android, Spring, Bukkit, MySQL and MongoDB; JavaScript with React, AngularJS, JQuery, Three.js and vanilla; Python 2 & 3 with Flask, MatPlotLib, Cassandra; PHP with MySQL; modern HTML 5, CSS/LESS/SASS; Swift for iOS; Digital Ocean with Ubuntu, nginx; Go (golang); AWS with Beanstalk, RDS, S3.

 ### Engineering Experience
 ___